source-academy/frontend/README.md

 ## Development Setup

-1. Install a stable version of Yarn and NodeJS (tested: Node 10.15.0).
+1. Install a stable version of NodeJS (tested: Node 10.15.0).
-2. Run `yarn` to install dependencies. (tested: npm install, not yarn)
+2. Run `npm install` to install dependencies.
 3. Copy the `.env.example` file as `.env` and set the variable `REACT_APP_IVLE_KEY` to contain your IVLE Lapi key.
-4. Run `yarn start` to start the server at `localhost:80`.
+4. Run `npm start` to start the server at `localhost:80`.
 Admin permissions may be required for your OS to serve at port 80.
-5. If running cadet without ngix, `yarn cors-proxy` to solve CORS problems.
+5. If running cadet without ngix, `npm run cors-proxy` to solve CORS problems.

 ## IVLE LAPI Key
 For NUS students, you can access your IVLE LAPI key [here](https://ivle.nus.edu.sg/LAPI/default.aspx).